This post may contain affiliate links. Read our disclosure page for full details.

 Use postcards you’ve collected as part of your decor, sprinkle your tables with tiny airplane confetti, bring traditions you’ve discovered on your travels into your wedding celebration.

 Your wedding can still have a travel theme without needing to fill the room with “themed” items.
-In fact, adding subtle suggestions of travel lets the wedding be its most personal and unique to you and your partner.
+In fact, adding subtle suggestions of travel, such as vintage maps, sets the wedding be its most personal and unique to you and your partner.

 Going with a classic vintage travel themed wedding also allowed us to be very loose with our centrepieces and table decor.
-Instead of numbering our tables, we decided to name our tables, instead of numbering them, after countries we’ve visited and which mean a lot to us.
+Instead of numbering our tables, we decided to name our tables after countries we’ve visited and which mean a lot to us.
 Each table had a place card with its name and a lovely illustration.

 Our bridesmaid and bridal bouquets doubled as our floral centerpieces, and scattered around these were books, small trinkets from our journeys, antique-styled glass bottles, candles, and other travel memorabilia…whatever we could find.
 Throughout the venue we stacked vintage suitcases and set up globes and other decor, including a small Eiffel Tower.

+A map is a must for any travel-themed wedding.
+You should look for ways to incorporate a map in some way, perhaps with the seating chart.
 Guests found their seating assignments on the map above.
 I mounted the map on poster board and used gift tags, thumbtacks, and ribbon to label each country’s guests!
-It was fun to put together, and though I admit I did get this idea from Pinterest, many of my guests said they loved it!
+It was fun to put together, and many of my guests said they loved it!

 Incorporate a Dreamy Destination Cake